Objective Function | Description |

 # get RMSE

 So there you have it, you just did some machine learning!
-And now we have a model that we can use to predict on any new data that comes along with ease.
-As we’ll soon see though, there are limitations to doing things this simply.
+And now we have a model that we can use to predict with any new data that comes along with ease.
+But as we’ll soon see, there are limitations to doing things this simply.
 But conceptually this is an important idea, and one we will continue to return to.

-In the previous section you can compare our result on the tests vs. training set.
+In the previous section you can compare our results on the tests vs. training set.
 Metrics are notably better on the training set on average, and that’s what we see here.
-But since we should be more interested in how well the model will do on new data, we use the test set to get a sense of that.
+But since we should be more interested in how well the model will do on new data, we should focus on the test set result.

 This part gets into the weeds a bit.
 If you are not so inclined, skip to the summary of this section.